 The NBC Sports logo is the gateway to a world of sports emotions, connecting viewers with events that become legendary.
-Every game or competition gains vibrancy and depth through the team’s efforts, turning into stories that are remembered for a long time.
+Every game or competition gains vibrancy and depth through the team’s efforts, becoming stories remembered for a long time.

-NBC Sports’ history began on May 17, 1939, with the first televised baseball game broadcast between Princeton and Columbia’s collegiate teams.
+NBC Sports’ history began on May 17, 1939, with the first televised baseball game between Princeton and Columbia.
 This was the first sports broadcast in the United States using a single camera.
 Bill Stern served as the commentator, becoming NBC’s first sports announcer.

 In the 1940s, NBC began regularly broadcasting Major League Baseball games.
 The company experimented with different broadcast techniques, gradually increasing the number of cameras and improving image quality.
 The World Series was first televised in 1947, drawing a record number of viewers.